Deaths due to acute respiratory infections in Australia

 Acute respiratory infections as a proportion of total deaths by month of occurrence

 Deaths from acute respiratory infections as a proportion of total deaths changes over time and is dependent on a number of factors.
-The following table shows the number of deaths due to acute respiratory infections by month of occurrence in the context of total deaths registered by 30 November and received by the ABS.
+The following table shows the number of deaths due to acute respiratory infections by month of occurrence in the context of total deaths registered by 31 May and received by the ABS.
 These counts are not final and are considered preliminary.
-For example, the number of deaths that occurred in the month of November that the ABS has received registrations for is less than half of the deaths that occurred in the preceding months.
-This is because many deaths will not have had their registrations finalised yet and are not included in counts.
 This number will increase as the ABS receives more finalised registrations and an updated count for all months will be published in next month's publication.
 Cause of death counts will also increase as more deaths are received.
 See the 'Timeliness and Completeness' section in the Provisional Mortality Statistics publication for more information on when deaths are most likely to be received by the ABS.

 Numbers and proportions may change as additional registrations are received by the ABS and cause of death revisions applied.